-10 tips to master your personal finances today
+10 tips to master your personal finances starting today.

 What is your current financial situation?

-Before you go any further and start to take control of your personal finances, you need to know where you are now.
+Now you have decided on what you want to achieve with your personal finances, before you go any further and start to take control, you need to know where you are now.

 Think about your current finances:

 - Are there any gaps in your financial planning?
 Do you have things like ‘update my will’ on your list or ‘set up an ISA’?
 If so, how about working towards getting these done?

 - Do you know what you want?